jmcameron/compnent_permissions_test/README.md

 Note that this could be a comma-separated list of group names.

-The component developer could also specify a hint at which group to check
+The component developer could also specify a hint on which group to check
 first:

 ```xml
 <action name="example.delete.own"